Primary Corporate Bond Market

 When the registration is approved by the SEC, the securities can be offered for sale to the public.

-As described, the underwriting of corporate bonds is similar to the underwriting of stocks (for more detailed information, see Investment Banking—Issuing New Securities), but sometimes bonds are brought to market by different methods.
+As described, the underwriting of corporate bonds is like the underwriting of stocks (for more detailed information, see Investment Banking — Issuing New Securities), but sometimes bonds are brought to market by different methods.

 An investment bank offers a firm commitment to buy a specific number of bonds at a specific price for a specific yield and maturity from the issuer.
 If the issuer accepts, then the investment bank has a bought deal.
 A bought deal is good for the investment bank because it gives the bank time to form a selling syndicate or selling group to share the risk of the underwriting process.
 Often, the bank borrows money to finance the bought deal.
-Usually the investment bank will distribute the bonds to other investment banks in the syndicate or the selling group to sell to the general public, and to institutional customers who have expressed or may have an interest in the bond issue.
+Usually the investment bank will distribute the bonds to other investment banks in the syndicate or the selling group to sell to the public, and to institutional customers who have expressed or may have an interest in the bond issue.

 Competitive Bidding Underwriting, or Auction Process